 Art Majors can complete an art history minor as well with the completion of 4 art history credits in addition to those required by their art major.

-- The 2D, 3D, and advanced credit requirements must be taken at Swarthmore.
+- Five credits in art must be completed before entry into ARTT030 Senior Thesis Workshop 1.
+The 2D, 3D, and advanced credit requirements must be taken at Swarthmore.

 - There is no course minor in art.

 Art Majors and the 20-Course Rule